ngageoint/hootenanny/VAGRANT.md

     vagrant up

 This will take a up to two hours to download required software from the internet and set it up as a running system.
-Once it is complete, uncomment the '#, group: "tomcat6"' portion of the in Vagrantfile to allow the webapp to write to shared folders.
+Once it is complete, uncomment the `#, group: "tomcat6"` portion of the in Vagrantfile to allow the webapp to write to shared folders.

     # argument is a set of non-required options.
-    config.vm.synced_folder ".", "/home/vagrant/hoot", group: "tomcat6"
+    config.vm.synced_folder ".", "/home/vagrant/hoot", group: "tomcat6", mount_options: ["dmode=775,fmode=775"]
     # UNCOMMENT group after inital provisioning, then run vagrant reload

 Then issue the reload command for the changes to take effect on the vm:

     vagrant reload
+    vagrant ssh --command 'sudo service tomcat6 restart'

+Restarting Tomcat is currently necessary after reload because of issue #2.

 You should be able to log into the running VM by typing: